stardist/stardist/README.md

 ## Overview

 The following figure illustrates the general approach for 2D images.
 The training data consists of corresponding pairs of input (i.e. raw) images and fully annotated label images (i.e. every pixel is labeled with a unique object id or 0 for background).
 A model is trained to densely predict the distances (r) to the object boundary along a fixed set of rays and object probabilities (d), which together produce an overcomplete set of candidate polygons for a given input image.
-The final result is obtained via non-maximum supression (NMS) of these candidates.
+The final result is obtained via non-maximum suppression (NMS) of these candidates.

 ![](https://github.com/mpicbg-csbd/stardist/raw/master/images/overview_2d.png)